semaphoreci/docs/docs/essentials/pipeline-queues.md

           - make deploy
 ```

-In this example the pipeline will be assigned to either organization-scoped queue
-called `production` if it is triggered from master branch or to project-scoped
+In this example, if the pipeline is triggered from the master branch it will be
-queue called `image-build-queue` if it is triggered from any git tag.
+assigned to the queue called `Production` that is defined in the scope of the
+organization and can be shared with other projects.

-With that queue configuration we will achieve that only one deployment is
+With that queue configuration, we will achieve that only one production deployment
-possible at any given time in the whole organization.
+is possible at any given time in the whole organization.

-Similarly, tag-triggered pipelines in the same project will be queued which
+On the other hand, if the pipeline is triggered from any git tag it will be
+assigned to the queue called `Image build queue` that is specific to that project.

-should ensure that images are pushed in chronological order.
+That should ensure that images are built and pushed in chronological order.

 If neither of the conditions above is true (which is the case for all non-master
 branches and pull request) the third configuration will be used since its